-The study found that cassava production was based upon a minimum of purchased inputs and relied principally upon farmer-owned resources Purchased inputs (insecticides fertilizers purchased seed material herbicides fungicides and tractor rental) accounted for only 8 percent of the total variable costs with family labor being costed at the prevailing wage rate (see Table 6) There were no clearly distinguishable categories of production systems as was the case in Beans The only distinction useful in this context is between zones I III and V which were predominately small scale producing areas and zones II and IV which were predominately medium-to large scale producing The small-scale producers on the average had a higher per hectare labor areas utilization but operated at a lower cost level than large scale producers Multiple cropping with cassava tended to be more important in the small farm areas although even in these areas monocropping predominated However the differences in input utilization and management systems between small and large farm areas were not large enough to account for the difference in vields that occurred
+The study found that cassava production was based upon a minimum of purchased inputs and relied principally upon farmer-owned resources.
+Purchased inputs (insecticides, fertilizers, purchased seed material, herbicides, fungicides and tractor rental) accounted for only 8 percent of the total variable costs, with family labor being costed at the prevailing wage rate (see Table 6).
+There were no clearly distinguishable categories of production systems, as was the case in beans.
+"The only distinction useful "in this context is beau or one tween zones I, III and V which were predominately small-scale producing areas and zones II and IV which were predominately medium-to-large scale producing areas.
+The small-scale producers on the average had a higher per hectare labor utilization but operated at a lower cost level than large-scale producers.
+Multiple cropping with cassava tended to be more important in the smallfarm areas although even in these areas monocropping predominated.
+However, the differences in input utilization and management systems between small and large farm areas were not large enough to account for the difference in yields that occurred.